Xbox Insider Hub doesn’t work [FIXED by EXPERTS]

 If you’re trying to open up the Xbox Insider Hub on your Windows 10 PC, and get an error message, you are not the only one to experience this issue.
 The most common error relating to Xbox Insider is Please try again.
 There was an issue with your network.

 Getting this error message every time you want to log into the Xbox Insider Hub can be very stressful.
 You can’t get access to your beta testing games, so it is impossible for you to give a proper review.
-In this article we will explore some of the best methods to deal with this issue.
+In this article, we will explore some of the best methods to deal with this issue.

 How to fix Xbox Insider Hub problems on Windows 10?
 Problems with Xbox Insider Hub can occur if the date and time aren’t correct on your PC, so be sure to check them first.
-In addition, make sure that your antivirus or firewall aren’t interfering with the Xbox app.
+In addition, make sure that your antivirus or firewall isn’t interfering with the Xbox app.
 If that doesn’t work, try resetting Xbox Insider Hub.

 What to do if Xbox Insider Hub doesn’t work on my PC?